 - You’re not planning to record lush and large film scores.

-Get A PC for Music Production if:
+Get a Desktop PC for Music Production if:

 - You plan to have a stationed recording studio.

 - Need more CPU firepower to produce larger scores or music.